coryjett/Rancher-to-Solo/README.md

 ## Overview

 This provides documentation on how to

 * Deploy Rancher on k3d
 * Deploy Istio through Rancher
-* Deploy a canary Istio control plane using hardened and supported Solo.io images
+* Deploy a canary Istio control plane & gateway using hardened and supported Solo.io images
 * View both Istio control planes through Gloo Mesh Core UI
 * Cutover to the new control plane